 Halloween has long been a favorite holiday for children and adults, but long before it was an evening filled with fun and candy, it was a somber celebration.
 The date of Halloween is October 31 and it was originally intended to celebrate the end of the harvest season in Gaelic culture.

-Ancient pagans slaughtered their livestock for the long winter ahead and evaluated the supplies they had available to them until the next growing season.
+Ancient pagans ended their livestock for the long winter ahead and evaluated the supplies they had available to them until the next growing season.
 Many believed it was on this date that the barrier between death and life evaporated, and the dead were able to interact with the living during this 24 hour period.

 Some believe Halloween is a direct result of this ancient celebration, known as Samhain.
 Samhain usually included bonfires, masks, and costumes, all in an effort to confuse the spirits attempting to cause harm.